-In the old days, charging your iPhone was simple and you just plugged the iPhone into a USB Charger with the rectangular USB Type-A (USB-A) Port that everyone is familiar with.
+In the old days, charging your iPhone was simple where you just plugged the iPhone into a USB charger with the rectangular USB Type-A (USB-A) port that everyone is familiar with.

-However with all these choices also comes a wide range of different charging behaviors which have impacts on charging speed, temperature, and battery life.
-Here's a quick guide on what types of chargers are best for you based on your lifestyle and needs.
+With such a confusing range of different charging speeds, temperature and battery life effects- here's a quick guide on what type of chargers are best for you based on your lifestyle and needs.

 For Users on a Budget Needing Faster Charging

 The good news is that low cost 18W USB Power Delivery chargers like the Apple 18W PD Charger that came "free" with the iPhone 11 Pro Max and even less expensive 15W USB-C chargers (not using USB Power Delivery technology) like the Perigears 15W USB-C Wall Charger show much more significant improvement in charging time.

 Note that when using active USB Power Delivery technology typically found on 18W and higher chargers, we see that Apple uses an algorithm to manage how quickly the phone continues to charge once the battery level has reached 80% in order to extend the battery life.
 This means that sometimes the phone may decide to stop charging temporarily at 80% battery, perhaps expecting you to disconnect the charger or allow temperature to decrease before continuing to charge to 100%.
 Sometimes the phone may decide to continue charging to 100% without temporarily stopping at 80% battery.